 To see this magnificent crow is a highlight for anyone walking along Cornwall’s coast path.
 The chough often draws attention to itself by making its distinctive ‘chee-ow’ call, and it can also be identified in flight by its wing shape.
 You can see how it compares with other British crows here.

-The first steps toward the long-term re-population of Cornwall by the chough, is a story full of hope for all who love this charismatic crow.
+The steps toward the long-term re-population of Cornwall by the chough, is a story full of hope for all who love this charismatic crow.